AI in Design & Marketing

 Common applications include personalised product recommendations, predictive customer analytics, AI-powered chatbots, programmatic advertising, content creation and curation, and social media analysis.

-Is AI going to replace human marketers?
+Will AI replace human marketers?

 No, AI is not meant to replace human marketers.
 Instead, it’s designed to augment human capabilities, handling repetitive tasks and data analysis so marketers can focus on strategy, creativity, and human-centric aspects of marketing.